marcodd23/Random-PDF-Quiz-Web-Service/README.md

 ##How To:

-To try the application, change the absolute path in the file **XML-Quiz/src/xmlQuiz.properties**
+The application is built without Maven, so the best way is to open it with Netbeans, and change the absolute path in the file **XML-Quiz/src/xmlQuiz.properties**